We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a vitamin B12 deficiency

-- the regular use of prescription steroids, chemotherapy, potassium supplements, or iron supplements
+- regular use of prescription steroids, chemotherapy, potassium supplements, or iron supplements

-- exposure to radiation, either as a treatment or by contamination
+- exposure to radiation, either as a treatment option or by contamination

 - bile reflux after stomach surgery

-- an autoimmune disorder, such as Hashimoto’s thyroiditis or type 1 diabetes
+- an autoimmune condition, such as Hashimoto’s thyroiditis or type 1 diabetes

 - Crohn’s disease

-There are many possible means of transferring H. pylori from one person to the next, and contaminated food, water, or cutlery may play a role.
+H. pylori can spread in many different ways.
+For example, contaminated food, water, or cutlery may play a role.

-Chronic gastritis can increase the risk of other gastrointestinal conditions, including stomach ulcers, also called peptic ulcers, and bleeding in the stomach.
+Chronic gastritis can increase the risk of other gastrointestinal conditions, including stomach ulcers, or peptic ulcers, and bleeding in the stomach.

 Certain types of gastritis, including autoimmune atrophic gastritis and H. pylori gastritis, can reduce the body’s ability to absorb iron from the blood.
 Autoimmune atrophic gastritis can also affect vitamin B12 absorption, which can lead to anemia.